Ninja Tables 2025 Year In Review

 So, let’s start with something that rarely gets enough credit — consistency.

-Over the past year, Ninja Tables crossed 80,000+ active installs, maintained 100% user satisfaction, and resolved 1,600+ support tickets.
+Over the past year, Ninja Tables crossed 80,000+ active installs, maintained the highest user satisfaction, and resolved 1,600+ support tickets.
 Not because users suddenly had fewer questions — but because issues were addressed faster, fixes were clearer, and documentation actually reflected real use cases.

 FluentCart Enters the Picture